DanielAtllas/DanielAtllas/README.md

       a.
 Linkedin - www.linkedin.com/in/marcos-jr-76273b16b
       b.
 E-mail - marcosjr.fp@hotmail.com
       c.
 Instagram - @marcosjr.fp
+ - 👀 You can acess my elaboreted page in https://danielatllas.github.io/MenuGeral/MenuGeral, developed in HTML.

 <!---
 DanielAtllas/DanielAtllas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.